exercism/v3/languages/fsharp/exercises/concept/dates/.docs/instructions.md

 ### 4. Describe the time and date of the appointment

-Implement a function that takes an appointment date and returns a description of that date and time:
+Implement the `description` function that takes an appointment date and returns a description of that date and time:

 ```fsharp
 description (DateTime(2019, 03, 29, 15, 0, 0))